 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/ or social characteristics that it promotes?

-No. The fund has a benchmark but the benchmark index is not aligned with the E/S characteristics that it promotes.
+No, the fund does not have a benchmark index aligned with the E/S characteristics that it promotes.